Prodigy Dies—Today in Hip-Hop

 On this day, June 20, in hip-hop history...

-The Queens duo are best known for their most successful chart-topping albums, The Infamous, Hell on Earth, Murda Muzik and Infamy.
+The Queens duo is best known for their most successful chart-topping albums, The Infamous, Hell on Earth, Murda Muzik and Infamy.
 Hit songs like "Shook Ones (Part II)," "Survival of the Fittest" and "Front Lines (Hell on Earth)," resonated with fans worldwide.

 Prodigy came from a long line of accomplished men and women.
 According to CNN, his great-great-great grandfather founded the prestigious historically Black Morehouse College in Atlanta, and his grandfather was a clarinetist for jazz icons like Billie Holiday and Duke Ellington.